How to Apply to FHL as a Researcher

-Applicants for research space should review the Research Policies that are adhered to at FHL and determine if and how they will influence their research plans.
-There are specific policies relating to, exotic species restrictions, collecting organisms, SCUBA diving, animal care review information, and the UW equal opportunity statement.
+Applicants for research space should review our Research Policies, including specific policies related to exotic species restrictions, collecting organisms, SCUBA diving, animal care review information, and the UW equal opportunity statement.

 |Spring (departure before 6/1)||Jan 24 - Assignments made by Feb 15|